 - The holding costs of a property when you’re having difficulty selling.Keep in mind that until the property is sold you’re responsible for the mortgage, taxes, and insurance.
 Along with this to keep the property in good condition you will also have additional maintenance costs such as lawn maintenance and depending on where you live, the snow may need to be plowed.
 There is also the potential of having to lower the price the longer it sits on the market, cutting into your anticipated profit.

 Like most things in life, there is no magic answer to rehabbing vs. wholesaling real estate.
 It all depends on your long and short-term goals and your market-specific strategy.
 There are, however, some things that can point you in the right direction.

 Are you looking for quick cash?
 Wholesale.

 Do you have time and resources on your hands?
 Definitely rehab.

-Decide what’s going to work for you and then get out there and do it because I can assure you there’s no profit to be made sitting on your couch and watching your favorite flipping show on T.V.
+Decide what’s going to work for you and then get out there and do it because I can assure you there’s no profit to be made sitting on your couch and watching your favorite fix-and-flip show on TV.

 To read the original post, click here.